JakePatolilic/Intelligent-System-Coursework-Searching/README.md

 * BFS
 * DFS

-These are the only one that works properly
+These are the only one that works properly.
+The sln is found in folder Trees.